opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/cybersource/iFrame/README.md

 In summary: to import the [Cybersource iFrame Postman Collection](https://github.com/opf-postman/commerce-cloud-open-payment-integration/blob/main/postman/cybersource/iFrame/Cybersource%20-%20iFrame%20-%20CAPTURE_PER_SHIPMENT%20-%20OPF_Provider_Configuration.json) this page will guide you through the following steps:

-a) Create your cybersource test account.
+a) Create your Cybersource test account.

 b) Create an Cybersource payment integration in OPF workbench.